 This GHG data includes Scope 1 (direct GHG from owned operations) and Scope 2 (indirect GHG from consumption of purchased electricity, heat and/or steam) associated with our operations.

-Scope 1 and 2 emissions constitute less than 3 percent of Enterprise Holdings’ overall GHG impact.
-Scope 3 emissions – mostly determined by the wide range of driving habits and mobility needs of customers – are not included.
+Scope 3 emissions – mostly determined by the wide range of driving habits and mobility needs of customers – are not included in annual reporting.

 Helping Customers Manage Their Carbon Footprint

 Business travel customers regularly support sustainable practices simply by renting from one of Enterprise Holdings' three brands – Enterprise Rent-A-Car, Alamo Rent A Car or National Car Rental – or by leasing a vehicle from Enterprise Fleet Management.

 Additionally, 945 million pounds of carbon emissions are reduced by Commute with Enterprise customers annually.
 Businesses that offer Commute with Enterprise's vanpool programs as an added employee benefit not only gain a competitive differentiator for recruiting and retention, but also a way to improve their corporate sustainability profile.